 Introduction Capital punishment has been a hotly debated topic around the world, especially among the Western world.
-Some countries utilize it for non-capital offense others have abolished it altogether.
-The legitimacy of a government being able to take the life of an individual, as guilty as they may be, is increasingly brought into question.
-People … Continue reading Should the United States Abolish Capital Punishment?
+Some countries utilize it for non-capital offenses and others have abolished it altogether.
+The legitimacy of a government being able to take the life of an individual, as guilty as they may be, is increasingly brought into question. … Continue reading Should the United States Abolish Capital Punishment?

 I was addicted to drugs at 18 years old.
 I started developing an addiction at 14 and had a daily habit by 15.
 When I was 18, I began working for a guy at a mall kiosk who was a Christian.
 Through many conversations, he would seek to convince me why Christianity was true.
 For a year, … Continue reading 4 Ways My Pastor Counseled Me through Drug Addiction